 An International Driver’s Permit (IDP) is available from your local Post Office (for around £5.50) and will most likely be required after January 31st 2021.
 To get one you just need to take a passport size photograph and your driver’s licence to the Post Office and it’s done there and then.
 Check the Gov website for more information.

 Not all motorcycle insurance policies will cover you to ride in Europe.
-And some that say they do may only cover you for 15 or 30 days.
-You will have to check with your provider how long exactly you are covered for.
+And some providers say they do, but their cover only lasts 15 or 30 days.
+Check with your provider to find out exactly how long you are covered for before you go.

 Breakdown cover can sometimes come included with your vehicle insurance.
 If not, it’s often easy to add it as a bolt-on.
 It’s worth having this service if you’re touring in Europe as recovery costs can be very expensive.
 Make sure you know exactly what you’re covered for – for example, if your bike is beyond repair will they arrange for it to be returned to the UK?
 It’s also worth carrying a set of tools to perform basic tasks.
-For more info check out What to pack on a Europe Motorcycle Tour and The Ultimate Adventure Bike Tool Kit.
+For more info check out these guides:

 It’s also highly advisable to get personal travel insurance.
 This is different and separate to your motorcycle insurance, which only covers your vehicle.
 For a comprehensive and detailed guide on it, check out the guide below: